Nesting statistics in the O(n) loop model on random planar maps: Introduction

 \section{Introduction}

-The enumeration of maps, which are models for discretized surfaces, developed initially from the work of Tutte \cite{Tutte1,Tutte2,TutteQ}.
-The discovery of matrix model techniques \cite{BIPZ} and the development of bijective techniques based on coding by decorated trees \cite{CoriV,Schae} led in the past 30 years to a wealth of results.
-An important motivation comes from the conjecture that the geometry of large random maps is universal, \textit{i.e.}, there should exist ensembles of random metric spaces depending on a small set of data (like the central charge and a symmetry group attached to the problem) which describe the continuum limit of random maps.
-Two-dimensional quantum gravity aims at the description of these random continuum objects and physical processes on them, and the universal theory which should underly it is Liouville quantum gravity possibly coupled to a conformal field theory \cite{KPZ,Ginsparg-Moore,Ginsparg}.
-Understanding rigorously the emergent fractal geometry of such limit objects is nowadays a major problem in mathematical physics.
-Another important problem is to establish the convergence of random maps towards such limit objects.
+The enumeration of planar random maps, which are models for discretised surfaces, developed initially from the work of Tutte \cite{Tutte1,Tutte2,TutteQ}.
+The discovery of matrix model techniques \cite{BIPZ} and the development of bijective techniques based on coding by decorated trees \cite{CoriV,Schae} led in the past thirty years to a wealth of results.
+An important motivation comes from the physics conjecture that the geometry of large random maps is universal, \textit{i.e.}, there should exist ensembles of random metric spaces depending on a small set of data (like the central charge and a symmetry group attached to the problem) which describe the continuum limit of random maps.
+Two-dimensional quantum gravity aims at the description of these random continuum objects and physical processes on them, and the universal theory which should underlie it is \emph{Liouville quantum gravity}, possibly coupled to a conformal field theory \cite{MR623209,KPZ,Ginsparg-Moore,Ginsparg}.
+Understanding rigorously the emergent fractal geometry of such limit objects is nowadays a major problem in mathematical physics and in probability theory.
+Another important problem is to establish the convergence of discrete random planar maps towards such limit objects.
 Solving various problems of map enumeration is often instrumental in this program, as it provides useful probabilistic estimates.

+As of now, the geometry of large random planar maps with faces of bounded degrees (\textit{e.g.}, quadrangulations) is fairly well understood, thanks to recent spectacular progress.
+In particular, their scaling limit is the so called \emph{Brownian map} \cite{MarckertMokkadem,GallMap,MierMapP,Gall1,map_making}, with its convergence in the Gromov-Hausdorff sense established by Le Gall and Miermont in Refs. \cite{Gall1,MierMapP}.
+Another major progress is the recent construction by Miller and Sheffield, via the so called quantum Loewner evolution \cite{millersheffield2016}, of a \emph{metric structure} for Liouville quantum gravity (at Liouville parameter $\gamma=\sqrt{\frac{8}{3}}$), and the proof that it is indeed equivalent to that of the Brownian planar map \cite{qlebm,2016arXiv160503563M,2016arXiv160805391M,2017arXiv171201571M}.